 Recognizing individuals or sub-teams when they do something awesome can be surprisingly difficult.
 Time may be a factor—rarely are there extra moments floating around for identifying exceptional efforts—and so is the simple act of identifying those who have gone above and beyond in their pursuit of excellence.
-But a few simple strategies can keep your PMO’s recognition program going strong.
+But a few simple strategies can keep your Project Team’s recognition program going strong.

 1 – Get the rest of the team involved.
 The project office leadership groups shouldn’t rely solely on their own observations to determine who’s performing beyond expectations.
 Instead, this is a great time to involve the entire team in the recognition efforts.
-Encourage others in the PMO to nominate fellow team members when they spot someone being a superstar.
+Encourage others in the Project Team to nominate fellow team members when they spot someone being a superstar.

 2 – Make recognition a regular habit.
-Rather than allow other activities to push employee rewards down the priority list, PMOs should build time into their routines for an ongoing recognition program.
+Rather than allow other activities to push employee rewards down the priority list, Project Teams should build time into their routines for an ongoing recognition program.
 It doesn’t need to be frequent or elaborate, but it should be something that doesn’t get lost in the shuffle.

 3 – Recognize individual acts along with overall results.
 Focusing too much on rewarding final outcomes could cause the leadership team to overlook specific efforts that are themselves worthy of praise.
 Look for standalone acts that go the extra mile.